 Drink like a German at these L.A. beer gardens

 The name of this Pasadena beer hall doesn't exactly roll off the tongue, but conversational German is not required for entry here.
 Brought to you by the same folks as The Surly Goat, Little Bear and the neighboring Blind Donkey, Der Wolfskopf has 15 German beers on tap bearing enough syllables and umlauts to twist your tongue well into the night.
-There are German-style beers from Oregon and California, as well Pasadena-based Craftsman Brewery.
+There are German-style beers from Oregon and California, as well as Pasadena-based Craftsman Brewery.
 Overwhelmed?
-The friendly bar staff actually knows its stuff and will guide you in the right direction.
-Add a food menu with sausages, pretzels and schnitzel and a soon-to-be-opened outdoor beer garden, and this place ticks all the necessary boxes.
+The friendly bar staff actually knows their stuff and will guide you in the right direction.
+Add a food menu with sausages, pretzels and schnitzel and an outdoor beer garden, and this place ticks all the necessary boxes.

 Cousins Tyler Wilson and Joseph Pitruzzelli have the uncanny ability to transform a triangular space into a Wurstküche, contemporary "sausage kitchen," each one outfitted in industrial, geometric furniture—crafted by Pitruzzelli himself—and a DJ booth.
 The cousins' crew will gladly grill sausages like Polish-style Kielbasa or more adventurous Rattlesnake & Rabbit to pair with a "groot" worth of skin-on frites.
 In case you didn't know, that amounts to a lot of fries.
 Wurstküche primarily pours Belgian and German beers from (surprisingly) brand-free tap handles.
 Try the notoriously tart Duchesse de Bourgogne or sweet Aventinus Eisbock that packs a punch.